FreeSlave/halflife-featureful/documentation/content/docs/entity-guide/entities/monster_shocktrooper.md

 * **ShockTrooper.MuzzleFlash** - temporary flash sprite played when firing a shock projectile.
 * [shock_beam visuals]({{< ref "shock_beam/#visuals" >}}).
 * [spore visuals]({{< ref "spore/#visuals" >}}).

+### Bugfixes

+The original shock trooper model from Opposing Force (**models/strooper.mdl**) has a bug with `limpingwalk` sequence (used by shock trooper when it's low on health) - the sequence doesn't have a looping flag, so the monster plays the sequence once and then just moves towards its goal without animation.
+The fixed model is distributed with the sample mod.
+Make sure your shock trooper model has a looping flag on the `limpingwalk` sequence.